rancher/docs/content/rancher/v2.6/en/cluster-admin/cleaning-cluster-nodes/_index.md

 ### Removing RKE2

-To remove the RKE2 installation, run the `rke2-uninstall` script, that is already present on the node:
+To remove the RKE2 installation, run the `rke2-uninstall` script that is already present on the node:

 ```
 sudo rke2-uninstall.sh